gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 Without losing a beat, I responded from a message table:

 "Okey, I want to try anyway.
-If they ask me to play tambourine, I'll do it."
+If they ask me to play a tambourine, I'll do it."

 Fabienne smiled and broke - the typical for Swiss - professional self-restraint and opened up slightly: